Nucleic acid secondary structure: Secondary structure motifs

-Nucleic acid secondary structure is generally divided into helices (contiguous base pairs), and various kinds of loops (unpaired nucleotides surrounded by helices).
+Nucleic acid secondary structure is generally divided into helices (contiguous base pairs; "stems"), and various kinds of loops (unpaired nucleotides surrounded by helices).
 Frequently these elements, or combinations of them, are further classified into additional categories including, for example, tetraloops, pseudoknots, and stem-loops.
+Topological approaches can be used to categorize and compare complex structures that arise from combining these elements in various arrangements.

 Double helix

 The double helix is an important tertiary structure in nucleic acid molecules which is intimately connected with the molecule's secondary structure.
 A double helix is formed by regions of many consecutive base pairs.

 The nucleic acid double helix is a spiral polymer, usually right-handed, containing two nucleotide strands which base pair together.
 A single turn of the helix constitutes about ten nucleotides, and contains a major groove and minor groove, the major groove being wider than the minor groove.
 Given the difference in widths of the major groove and minor groove, many proteins which bind to DNA do so through the wider major groove.
 Many double-helical forms are possible; for DNA the three biologically relevant forms are A-DNA, B-DNA, and Z-DNA, while RNA double helices have structures similar to the A form of DNA.